AdobeDocs/campaign-standard.en/help/administration/using/managing-groups-and-users.md

 You first need to assign one of the out-of-the-box security group to your users:

-1. In the Admin console, select your instance then the **Users** tab.
+1. In the Admin Console, select your instance then the **Users** tab.

    ![](assets/manage_security_group_2.png)